The Healing Power of Movement: How Exercise Transforms Mental Health

 The Mind-Body Connection: How Movement Impacts Mental Health

 Think about the last time you felt really anxious.
 Where did you feel it in your body?
 Perhaps your chest tightened, your shoulders crept up toward your ears, or your stomach churned.
-Our emotional states always have physical manifestations - and interestingly, this relationship works both ways.
+Our emotional states always have physical manifestations — and this relationship works both ways.

-In my work as a counsellor, the relationship between movement and mental well-being isn’t just theoretical - it’s something I’ve witnessed in action.
+In my work as a counsellor, the relationship between movement and mental well-being isn’t just theoretical — it’s something I’ve witnessed in action.
 While everyone’s experience is unique, I’ve noticed how introducing mindful movement practices can complement the therapeutic process.
 Movement offers another pathway for processing emotions and experiences, sometimes reaching places that conversation alone cannot access.
-This mind-body approach acknowledges that our emotional lives aren’t confined to our thoughts - they live in our bodies too.

 The Science of Mindful Movement: Neurological Benefits Explained